 While access to financing is far from equal, there are loans and financing options specifically for minority-owned businesses.
 There are also financing options for all businesses that may be more accessible to minority entrepreneurs who have been denied by traditional lenders.

 Here’s what you need to know about small business loans for minority business owners.

-Types of SBA Business Loans for Minority-Owned Businesses
+Types of SBA Loans for Minorities

 The U.S. Small Business Administration (SBA) is a great starting point for funding your minority-owned business.
 The SBA has specific programs, like the SBA 8(a) Business Development Program, that are designed to support and grow minority-owned businesses.
 The SBA also has general funding programs, like the SBA 7(a) loan program, that are available to minority-owned businesses each year.